 You work hard for your money and you take care of your kids to the best of your ability, so there is nothing wrong with wanting to give yourself a little treat every now and then.
 However, if you are not in a position to be purchasing these little treats for yourself, then you’ve got to be strong and use the money more wisely.

 Putting it, or at least some of it into savings is going to be the best decision that you ever made.
 Having savings is important for both you and your kids, because it means that when times get tough, you have a little security blanket to fall back on.
+By strategically choosing the best types of savings accounts, you can ensure that your money grows and remains easily accessible.
 If your kids need something and you don’t have the money for it right now, the savings are there to help you out.

 If there is a problem in your home but you don’t have the spare cash, at least you have savings.
 They are going to be there to help you when you need them, and that’s why you really want to try and build this up.